KlemenS189/django-expiring-token/README.md

     ```
     INSTALLED_APPS = [
         ...
+        'rest_framework',
         'django_expiring_token',
     ]
     ```

-3. Include the polls URLconf in your project urls.py like this:
+3. Include the URLconf in your project urls.py like this:
     ```
     path('custom-url/', include('django_expiring_token.urls')),
     ```